timothygao8710/Capybaras-Capstone-Project/README.md

 8/4 - Handling some edge cases, running on more images for results.
 Finalizing paper, slides, script, recording video.

+8/5 - Presented our work to over , including the BWSI program

 ## Future Steps
 - Further Evaluation and Benchmarking of QHED performance
 - More testing on many for improved robustness (Could use [Google Imagen](https://imagen.research.google/))